1Mill/notes/conferences/agile-open-northwest-2023.md

 - Book: Team of Teams
 - Agile and Lean software development applies to many different domains outside of software.
 - Book: The Joy of Agility

+#### Closing Circle - Day 3

+- "As a modeling behavior I made a point to leave for home on time" - Woody Z.
+  - Gives space for other people to leave.
+  - Difference between creating and dwelling in a space.
+- Agile is split
+  - Agile software delivery practicies (CICD, trunk based development)
+  - Agile software development practicies (Software Teaming)
+  - Agile discovery mindset (experiments, learning)
+- Whenver things get slow, plan and communicate a vacation to clients and they will start giving you work.
+- When a meeting is silance and nobody is asking questions, clearly state you are going to leave but give space for people to speak up.
+The meeting ends when it ends not when the calendar say so.
+- Working side by side is powerful and collaborative versus face to face where you may be trying to go through each other.
+- Create space for people to contribute as a facilitator.